Contact

 Nathan Webb, Associate Architect of Lungfish Architects

-Once complete, the one-form entry primary school will consist of four single-storey buildings, arranged as a series of pavilions, these include a hall and kitchen, administration facilities, and Early Years accommodations, all connected by a cloister to protect the school’s youngest pupils from the elements, with a junior pavilion standing separate.
-Internal corridors and connectivity have been removed and replaced with pathways, encouraging the children to interact with and explore the outside environment multiple times daily, offering flexibility and circulation in line with forest school principles.
+The completed one-form entry primary school comprises four single-storey buildings, arranged as a series of pavilions.
+It includes a hall and kitchen, administration facilities, and Early Years accommodations, all connected by a cloister to protect the school’s youngest pupils from the elements, with a junior pavilion standing separately.
+Internal corridors and connectivity have been removed and replaced with external pathways, encouraging the children to interact with and explore the outside environment multiple times daily, offering flexibility and circulation in line with forest school principles.
+This approach has also reduced the school's heated footprint by approximately 25% when compared to a school of the same size.

-The four pavilions will feature a combination of pitched and flat roofs, constructed from brick, render, timber, and slate rainscreen cladding.
-Photovoltaic panels are integrated into the roofing to maximise electricity generation and align with Nottinghamshire County Council’s sustainability ambitions.
+The pavilions combine pitched and flat roof forms, constructed using a palette of brick, render, timber, and slate rainscreen cladding.
+Roof-mounted photovoltaic panels are at a 33° pitch and integrated to maximise renewable energy generation and align with the project’s sustainability goals.
 Once established, the pavilions will blend seamlessly into their surroundings and complement the new residential area surrounding the site, creating a contemporary and unique feel.

-The two teaching pavilions are organised around groups of four classrooms, offering flexible teaching opportunities through a range of spaces, such as group rooms and shared learning spaces, which offer flexibility for a variety of student needs.
-Each classroom will have direct access to the outdoors and external learning areas to encourage the pupils to learn about the world around them.
+The two teaching pavilions are organised in clusters of four classrooms, offering flexible teaching opportunities through a range of spaces, such as shared learning spaces offering flexibility for a variety of student needs.
+Each classroom has direct access to the outdoors and external learning areas, reinforcing a continuous relationship between learning and landscape.

 This new primary school will draw on its surroundings and will be steeped in forest school philosophy, teaching and learning, whilst also following the statutory framework for the early years foundation stage and national curriculum.